ForEvolve/forevolve.github.io/_posts/en/2020-12-24-book-an-atypical-asp-net-core-5-design-patterns-guide.md

 Well, I was carried away by the fun of teaching ASP.NET/C# I guess.

 During this book-writing process, I learned a lot that I wish I knew two years and a half ago.
-Suppose I write another book or for a future revision of this one, I'll take the experience that I acquired to make it easier for me and everybody else who worked on the book.
+Suppose I write another book or for a future revision of this one, I'll take the experience that I acquired to make it easier for me and everybody else who will work on the book.

 ### Tips